plwg/git_presentation/how_to_build_a_time_machine.md

 ![](basic-branching-2.png)

-And do some works on that branch.
+And do some works (C3) on that branch.

 ![](basic-branching-3.png)

 . . .

-Now, if there is bug now, he can easily checkout "master", create a "hotfix" branch and commit a fix.
+Now, if there is bug now, he can easily checkout "master", create a "hotfix" branch and commit a fix (C4).
 His feature works are intact on "iss53".

 ![](basic-branching-4.png)